aramiscd/jsonfmt/README.md

 [elm-format](https://github.com/avh4/elm-format), written
 in Haskell.

-Right now this program is just an artifact proving that I can write a simple parser.
-I do use it in practice to format JSON documents, but it will probably choke on any input with a non-trivial size.

 It reads a JSON document from the standard input, reformats it and writes it to the standard output.
 It has no configuration or command line options.